trumanng10/SDLC_AI/001_Bonus1_Containerisation.md

 Assumes **Windows 10/11 + VS Code + GitHub Copilot**, and deliberately explains what each command is doing.

-# Lab 02 — Containerise a .NET Web API and Upload It to Docker Hub
+# Bonus Lab 1 — Containerise a .NET Web API and Upload It to Docker Hub

 ## 1. Lab Objective